Step 1: Resource description (API reference tutorial)

 For another example of an API with resources and endpoints, check out the Trello API.

-Despite the variety with terminology, in general an API has various “resources” that you access through “endpoints.”
+Despite the variety with terminology, generally an API has various “resources” that you access through “endpoints.”
 The endpoints give you access to the resource.
 (But terminology isn’t standard, so expect variety.)
-The Mashape Weather API is pretty simple, and just refers to 3 “endpoints” available.

 Resource descriptions (as well as endpoint descriptions) are typically short, usually 1-3 sentences.
 What if you have a lot more detail to add?
 In these situations, keep in mind the difference between reference documentation and user guides/tutorials:

 - Reference documentation: Concise, bare-bones information that developers can quickly reference.

 - User guides/tutorials: More elaborate detail about how to use the API, including step-by-step instructions, code samples, concepts, and procedures.
 I go into much more detail about this content in Documenting concepts sections.